Psychosis Evaluation & Recovery Center (PERC)

 - Foster their talents, skills, relationships, and vocations

 Referred individuals are screened over the phone within 24-48 hours.
-For those appropriate for the program, an in-person assessment occurs within 5-7 business days.
+For those appropriate for the program, an in-person assessment typically occurs within 7-14 business days.

 The initial, customized assessment typically includes the following: